sanhaus/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

     * **Marketing communications**: communications that are intended for a commercial purpose.
 Example: sales email campaign.
     * **Transactional & operational communications**: transactional communications contains information aimed at completing a process that the recipient has started with you.
 Example: purchase confirmation, password reset email.
 Organizational communications relates to the exchange of information, ideas, and views within and outside the organization, with no commercial purpose.

+    >[!NOTE]
+    >
-    Breaking down your subdomains according this way is a best practice for deliverability.
+    >Breaking down your subdomains according this way is a best practice for deliverability.
 By doing so, the reputation of each subdomain is isolated and protected.
 For example, if your subdomain for marketing communications ends up being blacklisted by Internet Service Providers, your transactional communications subdomain will not be impacted, and will keep being able to send communications.

     ![](assets/subdomain5.png)

-    >[!NOTE]
-    >
-    >You can only select a use case that has been configured for your instance.
-If the instance has been configured for "Marketing communications" only, you will not be able to select the "Transactional & operation communications" use case.

-1. Enter the subdomain that you created into your hosting solution with the Adobe Nameserver information, then click **[Submit]**.
+1. Enter the subdomain that you created into your hosting solution with the Adobe Nameserver information, then click **[!UICONTROL Submit]**.

     >[!NOTE]
     >